Las Vegas Business & Contract Attorneys

 - Minimization of risk of commercial litigation

-Utah business laws and tax structures are set up to benefit business owners.
-Unless a pass-through entity to your personal taxes, there is a flat 5% franchise tax rate on net income.
-Moreover, Utah business entities are permitted to purchase, hold, sell, or transfer shares of its own stock or membership interests.
+Nevada business laws and tax structures are set up to benefit business owners.
+There is no corporate income tax in Nevada or taxes on corporate shares.
+Moreover, Nevada business entities are permitted to purchase, hold, sell, or transfer shares of its own stock or membership interests in the state and can utilize Nevada’s charging order lien to remedy lawsuits.

 Organizing Your Business